 The Scent Keeper is a book of journey and discovery captured in a series of beautifully written moments of the life of Emmeline, from a child to the beginning of adulthood.
 It is a story of the magic of scents, their stories and how each of us keep within us a collection of memories attached to the aromas that fill our world.
 Through each step of Emmeline’s arduous journey searching for answers to her past, Bauermeister’s incredible description of scents visually displays how the scents around us root themselves in our history and life stories.
 Once you begin this book, you lose yourself in the story and its difficult to put the book down until the end.

-Never one to overshare the plot of a book let’s just say that The Scent Keeper invites you to think of smells and scents and what real significance they hold for you.
+Not one to overshare the plot of a book let’s just say that The Scent Keeper invites you to think of smells and scents and what real significance they hold for you.
 How an encounter of a specific smell makes you feel and its ability to transport you to a different place and time, with a fond or negative memory.
 This coming-of-age story will provoke discussion about how we capture memories, how we perceive the world around us and the ultimate outcome of life’s difficult choices.

 The Scent Keeper story captivated me with its magical world of scents.
 Throughout the book I never thought about what was to come, because Bauermeister does a fantastic job in keeping you focused on what is happening in the moment.